GoogleChrome/developer.chrome.com/site/en/blog/chrome-ux-report-history-api/index.md

 {% Aside %}

-Unlike the daily API, the historical API is only available once a week.
-However, like the daily API, each value in the historical API is measured from the previous 28 days.
-This means the historical API should represent the same data that was available via the daily API for the given date—it is just now available to query retrospectively.
-However, it does mean the historical API contains overlapping periods of data but—as a trend analysis—it is useful to track the change in metrics over time.
+Unlike the daily API, the CrUX History API is only updated once a week on Mondays.
+However, like the daily API, each value in the CrUX History API is measured from the previous 28 days.
+This means the history API should represent the same data that was available via the daily API for the given date—it is just now available to query retrospectively.
+However, it does mean the history API contains overlapping periods of data but—as a trend analysis—it is useful to track the change in metrics over time.

 {% endAside %}